 FAQs

 Talk to professors and counselors.
-They may be able to give you some advice on how you should go about getting internships and finding out what it takes to become a proposal writer.
+They may be able to advise you on how to get internships and find out what it takes to become a proposal writer.

 What Does My Career Path Look Like If I Pursue This Field?